 VotingWorks is hiring two experienced software engineers to join our team full-time (or 80%, at new team member’s discretion).

 VotingWorks is the only non-profit in the United States building voting machines, audit software, and other technology to power our public elections.
 We believe in democracy and well-run free & fair elections.
-We see a growing crisis of voter confidence in our elections, and we believe simple, secure, affordable, and transparent technology can help.
+We see a growing crisis of voter confidence in our elections, and we believe transparent, secure, and simple technology can help.
 That’s what we’re building.
-Voting technology developed in concert with election administrators, with all source code and documentation published for the world to see, based on off-the-shelf hardware so it’s affordable to all American counties.
+Voting technology developed in concert with election administrators, with all source code and documentation published for the world to see, modern security practices that provide positive evidence of proper operation, and a focus on simplicity in our product so users make fewer errors.
+The majority of development in the coming year will be in Typescript with NodeJS and React, but there are some pieces of our codebase in Python as well.

 Some videos of our work: